Frequently Asked Questions

 Odd-number seats are located on the left side of Orchestra Hall, and even-numbered seats are located on the right.
 For example, Seat 101 is on the left and located next to 103; Seat 2 is on the right and located next to Seat 4.
 The Balconies, Terrace and Gallery are numbered in this manner.
 The Main Floor is numbered in double digits (odd numbers on the left, even numbers on the right); the center is numbered in consecutive triple digits.

 I can't attend.
-How do I donate my tickets?
+How do I exchange or donate my tickets?

 What should I wear?